This post may contain affiliate links. Please see our disclosure here.

 - Rustoleum high heat paint (I used black paint)

 - Foam brush

 To start the process of updating a brass or metal fireplace surround, start by cleaning the fireplace surround with a damp cloth and be sure it’s dry before applying the enamel.

 Step 2: Paint Metal Fireplace Surround

 I purchased disposable foam & bristle brushes and simply painted thin layers over the existing brown/brass fireplace surround.

-I applied 3 coats over the course of three days.
-The directions said that it would be dry to the touch in a 4-6 hours but it was still tacky so I just let it dry for a full 24 hours before applying a 2nd coat.
+The Rustoleum high heat paint directions said that it would be dry to the touch in a 4-6 hours but it was still tacky so I just let it dry for a full 24 hours before applying a 2nd coat.

 Here is the before picture of the fireplace being framed during the makeover.
 You can see the brown painted insert.

-I love how the black looks against the newly painted white fireplace.
+I love how the black paint looks against the newly painted white fireplace.

-*be sure to check your local fire codes prior to working on any fireplace
+Disclosure: be sure to check your local fire codes prior to working on any fireplace